cpaxton/germ/Readme.md

 This package contains the code to produce predicates from object relationship information.
 It is written in C++ and uses the Germ ROS messages to communicate to the database.

+It reads entity definitions from `./definitions/`, and so it should be started up in the same namespace as other code (by convention, all GERM nodes are grouped together in a `germ` namespace).

+This node will read two categories of configuration settings: **robots** and **task**.
+In the future there may be a way to define additional sets of configuration settings.
+The reason configuration settings are grouped like this is for code reusability: as we add more data describing, say, the robots, we can reuse them across a larger pool of example tasks.

+#### Unique Properties

+Predicator uses some specific properties, defined for some subset of entities.

+  - **tf**: the TF coordinate frame representing the entity's position relative to the world frame.
+  - **joint_states_topic**: the ROS topic giving the joint states of the robot/object.
+  - **description**: the name of the parameter storing the URDF for the robot.
+  - **floating_frame**: if the object is not rigidly attached to the world, we may need to manually keep its position up to date (not sure why).
+This is just the root link of such objects.

 ### GERM Neo4j

 The `germ_neo4j` package is the interface to the Neo4j database back-end.